benjamesmurray/GTFS/README.md

 Listing the fields which are present across the positions supplied.

+**GTFS_API_Request.py:**

+For one off queries to the BODS GTFS API, storing the response in a readable .txt file.

 # How to Run the Files

 This repository contains Python files that depend on Protocol Buffers.
 Follow these steps to set up and run the files: